EasyTier/easytier.github.io/en/guide/network/kcp-proxy.md

 The KCP proxy ensures version compatibility by automatically reverting to the TCP protocol if it detects that the counterpart node does not support the KCP proxy.

+By default, the KCP proxy uses the kernel's network stack, which may not work correctly due to system firewall settings.
+You can try using the `--use-smoltcp` parameter to switch to the user-space network stack.

 ## Disabling KCP Input

 If you do not want traffic destined for a specific node to use the KCP protocol, start EasyTier on the target node with the `--disable-kcp-input` parameter.